LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 take advantage of modern multi-processor and multi-core computers without worrying about the tricky details of creating, synchronizing, or communicating with threads, mutexes, and message queues.
-Logtalk multi-threading programming integrates with object-oriented programming providing a *threaded engines* API, enabling objects and categories to prove goals concurrently, and supporting synchronous and asynchronous messages.
+Logtalk multi-threading programming integrates with object-oriented programming by providing a *threaded engines* API, enabling objects and categories to prove goals concurrently, and supporting synchronous and asynchronous messages.